OpenBB-finance/OpenBB/website/content/terminal/reference/economy/qa/rolling.md

 ---
 title: rolling
-description: The page provides details on the 'rolling' function, focusing on usage with Python, its parameters, especially 'n_window' for window length, and its role in calculating rolling mean and standard deviation.
+description: "The page provides details on the 'rolling' function, focusing on usage" with Python, its parameters, especially 'n_window' for window length, and its role in calculating rolling mean and standard deviation.
 keywords: